shanelonergan/shanelonergan.github.io/_posts/2020-06-19-animate-on-scroll-react.md

 ```

 Easing determines which easing function the animation should follow.
 Easing functions determine the rate of change for the speed of the animation over time.
 This [website](https://easings.net/) helps visualize some of the more complicated easings using graphs.
 A full list of easing options can be found [here](https://github.com/michalsnik/aos#animations).

+### Further Customizations

+AOS also allows you to add custom animations and easings, as well as integrate external animation libraries.
+To learn more bout these advanced features, feel free to check out the [docs](https://github.com/michalsnik/aos#recipes).

+## Congrats!

+You can now add awesome on-scroll animations to your React applications!
+Thank you for reading, and best of luck with your projects!